MAD-I-T/magento-actions/README.md

 ## tipycal issues
+   - To not have to constantly restart php-fpm after zero-downtime deployments please configure your http servers correctly [see here](https://forum.madit.fr/t/avoid-reloading-php-fpm-after-zero-downtime-deployments/56).
    - If you're using a self-hosted runner please run it as root user using `sudo ./svc.sh install`
    - Do not forget to set or replace the `env.php` file in the `shared` directory
    - Adding the ssh user to the `http-user` group ex. `www-data` , also check php pool user and group setting rights